SujataKumari07/E-Commerce-Website/README.md

 # E-Commerce-Website
-Landing Page of an E-Commerce Website
+Designed a seamless landing page of an e-commerce website of a clothing company using HTML, CSS abd JavaScript.